shawazi/developer-content/content/courses/onchain-development/intro-to-anchor.md

 This will create a `target` directory with the build artifacts.

-You can validate the program ID is cohesive by running the following command:
+You can validate the program ID matches your keypair by running the following
+command:

 ```shell
 anchor keys list
 ```

-Then go to the root Anchor.toml and src/lib.rs to ensure that the program ID is correctly set.
+Then go to the root Anchor.toml and src/lib.rs to ensure that the program ID matches the output of `anchor keys list`.

 #### Setting up the test environment